 Ear Training and Review

 Identify the stress pattern This section tests phrase rhythm.
 Listen for the reduced vowels in the underlined words.
 Pay attention to the underlined words, they use a reduced vowel.
+An exercise from the diagnostics to check if she’s having any progress, and she does have some progress in terms of stressing the content words, but she doesn’t reduce the function words

 1. Do you like bread and butter?